 Your campervan adventure will start with a rough plan of where you want to go.
 Take a look at your route options and campsites along it.
 Consider what type of campsite you would like to stay at… One with lots of facilities and activities, or something a bit more back to nature?
 During low season you might not need to book ahead but places do tend to get full during the summer and over bank holidays.

 There are several websites or apps that will help you find a good campsite, including pitchup.com, searchforsites, park4night and Campercontact.
 We are also a member of the Camping and Caravanning Club’s privilege scheme, which means you can stay at any of their participating Club Sites and Camping in the Forest sites at discounted rates.

 All of our campervans do work independently without being plugged in to mains electricity, however we recommend you hook-up to the campsite’s electric.
 If you are not hooked up, you can make use of the leisure battery for the fridge, but you won’t be able to use the 3 pin plug sockets.
-The van’s battery recharges as you drive around and all vans have cigarette style sockets (and some with USB ports) you can use for charging phones and tablets.
-The Big Blue has a solar panel which means he can go for longer without needing to drive around to recharge.
+The van’s battery recharges as you drive around or when connected to electric hook-up.
+All vans have cigarette style sockets and USB ports you can use for charging phones and tablets.

 Wild camping is possible, but you will need to consider your toileting and sanitary needs as the campervan does not have toilet or bathing facilities.
 (Also please bear in mind that unless you’re in Dartmoor or most parts of Scotland, wild camping is only legal if you have the landowner’s permission.)

 Finally, when planning your travel, take the scenic route!
 Get off the motorway and take the coast/forest road or the road through the smaller villages, and enjoy the ride and the scenery.
 It might take a bit longer but the views will be much more interesting and you may stumble across some unexpected places of interest worth exploring.
 Be spontaneous!